Greek Orthodox Easter in Crete

 According to the customs, for all Christians, Good Friday or Holy Friday is the most solemn day of Holy Week, a day of mourning, silence, and total fasting, because on this day the Savior of the world was crucified and died.

 In Greece, where almost the entire population is Christian-Orthodox (98%), Good Friday is also a national holiday, not just a religious one.
-Curches everywhere become too small for their congregations.
+Curches everywhere seem too small for their congregations.
 On this day, the believers participate in the services that remind them of the Savior's sacrifice and descent from the cross, ending with the evening service, called Epitáphios Thrēnos (The Lamentation at the Tomb, or Lamentation Over the Dead Christ).

 Three elements confer distinction and uniqueness to this event: the Epitaph / Epitáphios (Επιτάφιος), an allegorical construction depicting the tomb of the Lord, the Chants of Lament of Epitaph (the hymns and songs of the symbolic funeral service), and the Epitaph Procession on the streets and around the church, where the faithful spend the journey to the tomb.